 For some recordings, primarily those made after 2001 and those from The Grand Teton Music Festival, only CDs were available so Wave files using CD format were archived: Encoding=2-channel stereo; 16-bit values sampled @44100Hz.

-Once a transfer was made, the Wave file was listened to in real time to check for any transfer imperfections.
-If an imperfection was heard, another transfer would be made of the same recording around where the imperfection in the first transfer existed and then the sound wave would be edited to remove the imperfection introduced in the initial transfer.
+Once a transfer was made, the Wave file was listened to in real-time to check for any transfer imperfections.
+If an imperfection was heard, another transfer would be made of the same recording around where the imperfection in the first transfer existed, and then the sound wave would be edited to remove the imperfection introduced in the initial transfer.
 The transferred recording was also edited to remove non-musical, non-essential interludes such as tuning, late seating breaks and long breaks between movements or acts when coughing and shuffling would occur.
-Applause was also shortened and faded.
+The applause was also shortened and faded.
 The focus of these edits was to improve the listener’s access to and enjoyment of the recorded music.

 The digital transfers of the few analog tapes that were originally made on open reel-to-reel magnetic tape (with dbx noise reduction) were outsourced to Matthew Sohn of Evanston, Illinois who completed this work.